Tortolì Airport: History

 The airport was built in the 60's, with a grass runway, as logistical and technical support for the near Arbatax paper mill.
 The mill closed in 1986.
 In 1975, a 1188 m asphalt runway, a hangar and a control tower were built.

 Between 1986 and 1990, regional airline Air Sardinia managed the airport, offering flights to Olbia, Alghero and Cagliari and charters outside of Sardinia.

 The airfield closed in 1990.
 In 1993, a group of local entrepreneurs built a terminal and offered seasonal charter flights (June, July, September, October) with regional airlines with aircraft such as BAe 146, Bombardier Q400 and ATR72.
 Annual traffic reached 44,412 passengers in 1998 and 42,655 in 2004.

-After the runway extension to 1442 m in 2008 and modernisation of the terminal in 2010, the airport reopened in 2010 for Meridiana flights connecting the airport with main Italian airports in June to mid-September, and in August–October 2011 with flights to northern Italy, Switzerland an Austria but remained closed since.
+After the runway extension to 1442 m in 2008 and modernisation of the terminal in 2010, the airport reopened in 2010 for Meridiana flights connecting the airport with main Italian airports in June to mid-September, and in August–October 2011 with flights to northern Italy, Switzerland an Austria.
+The airport closed after the departure of an ATR42 to Rome on 10 October 2011.